 The Underground Research Laboratory (URL) was constructed to develop and defend the concept of deep geological disposal of Canada’s nuclear fuel waste.
 Work conducted at the URL contributed greatly to the Canadian Nuclear Fuel Waste Management Program and Canada’s Nuclear Fuel Waste Act, as well as to waste management programs for several other countries including Japan, France and Sweden who accessed this world class facility.

-Draft Environmental Impact Statement submitted to the CNSC
+Draft Environmental Impact Statement (EIS) submitted to Canadian Nuclear Safety Commission (CNSC) and the formal comment period begins

 CNL receives all comments and information requests on the draft EIS

-CNL addressing responses to comments on draft EIS and preparing supplemental studies requested
+CNL address all comments received on the draft EIS and prepares supplemental studies

 To get reliable information directly from the source, contact us: